Belarus Entry Requirements

 Visa Required

-Travelers from countries not listed above must obtain a sticker visa in advance.
+Travelers not covered above must obtain a sticker visa from a Belarusian embassy or consulate before travel.

 Arrival Process